-Class rank is determined for eligible students in attendance at Hull High School at the end of the fifth, sixth, seventh and eighth semesters.
+Class rank is determined for eligible students in attendance at Hull High School at the end each academic year, and is calculated/re-calculated each summer in preparation for the next academic year based on final grades.
+In addition, Senior Class Rank and GPA will be re-calculated at the close of quarter 3 to determine Valedictorian & Salutatorian.
 Class rank for all students is based upon the GPA calculated according to the following method; with the student having the highest GPA assigned the rank of #1.
 Succeeding ranks are assigned to students in descending order according to their GPAs.
 Students with equal GPAs are given the same class rank, equal to the highest available unassigned rank.
-When more than one student are assigned a single rank, the next available rank for assignation will be the rank that would be available if each of those students had been assigned a successive rank.
+When more than one student is assigned a single rank, the next available rank for assignment will be the rank that would be available if each of those students had been assigned a successive rank.
 For example, if two students had GPAs that would qualify them to rank third in the class, each would be assigned that rank, and the student with the next highest GPA would be ranked fifth.
 No rank of fourth would be assigned.